 Ferrigno will teach physical education in addition to his coaching duties.
 He coached at Cal three separate times and left the Bears in January.

 Lowell replaces Darin Owens, who coached the Broncos for one year.
-Owens left Northgate for a coaching job out of state
+Owens left Northgate for a coaching job out of state in January.

 Lowell coached with Owens for three years at Martin Luther King-Riverside in addition to the one year at Northgate.
 Before that, he assisted at West Valley-Hemet, and this will be his first varsity head coaching job.
 Lowell is 29 years old.